bigchaindb/bigchaindb/docs/source/nodes/setup-run-node.md

 ## Secure Your Server

 The steps that you must take to secure your server depend on your server OS and where your server is physically located.
 There are many articles and books about how to secure a server.
-Ask a search engine.

 Here we just cover special considerations when securing a BigchainDB node.

-TODO: Special security considerations for BigchainDB nodes.

-TODO: Notes about firewall setup.
-What ports should be open, for what kinds of traffic, accepting connections from what IP addresses, etc. For example, NTP uses port 123.
-Can firewall setup be done now or does it have to happen later?
+When you set up the firewall, here is a list of the ports where inbound traffic is expected:

+22 - The default SSH port (TCP) <br>
+123 - The default NTP port (**UDP**) <br>
+8080 - The default port for the RethinkDB web interface (TCP) <br>
+9984 - The default port for the BigchainDB client-server API (TCP) <br>
+28015 - The default port for RethinkDB client driver connections (TCP) <br>
+29015 - The default port for RethinkDB intracluster connections

+Aside: If you set up a [cluster-monitoring server](../clusters-feds/monitoring.html) (running Telegraf, InfluxDB & Grafana), Telegraf will listen on port 8125 for UDP packets from StatsD, and the Grafana web dashboard will use port 3000.
+(Those are the default ports.)

 ## Sync Your System Clock